SAP-samples/xsa-cap-migration/README.md

   ### 3.2: CAP Application Deployment with hdbtable format:
   As Hana Cloud doesn't support hdbcds format, The hdbtable deployment will convert the mapped entities to hdbtables which can then be migrated to the Hana Cloud.
-  1. Open the package.json file in the root folder of the CAP application and change the deploy-format into "hdbtable".
+  1. In the package.json file in the root folder of the CAP application, the deploy-format should be changed to "hdbtable".
      ```
      "cds": {
         "hana": {